-The juice of a plant is where all of the vitamins, minerals, antioxidants, and enzymes are found, so when you drink a serving of juice, you’re actually giving your body the nutrition from a massive amount of fruit and vegetables in a concentrated form that you would otherwise have to chew up and eat.
-With juice, your body is able to easily and effectively absorb all of the nutrients without the detour of digestion.
+The juice of a plant is where all of the vitamins, minerals, antioxidants, and enzymes are found.
+When you drink a fresh juice, you’re giving your body immense nutrition from a massive amount of fresh produce in a concentrated form.

 Well, that all depends on the juice.
 At Raw Generation, we like to keep our juices raw and as fresh as when they are first pressed.
 In order to do that, we do not use extreme or even gentle pasteurization methods (these methods apply high heat for varying lengths of time and destroy most vitamin content, all enzyme activity, and destroy the flavor).
 Instead, to safely process our juices we flash-freeze them at extremely low temperatures immediately after they are produced.
 Freezing is the only option that effectively preserves and locks in the vitamins, minerals, enzymes, antioxidants, and flavor, so that when you thaw out and drink your juice, it’s still as good for you as if it was made just minutes ago.

 3. Benefits of Cold-Pressed Juice vs. Store-Bought Juice